 Kelly Way, Director of Operations

-Kelly Way’s TeamOps career has been a mix of Operations, Event Management and Human Resources.
-Presently she is the Director of Operations, overseeing the security operation for the properties as well as the events.
-Kelly has been with the stadium since 2002, beginning her experience working events on a part time basis.
+Kelly’s career at TeamOps has been a mix of operations, event management and human resources.
+Presently, she is the Director of Operations, overseeing the security and guest services operations.
+Kelly has been with Gillette Stadium since the venue opened in 2002, beginning her experience working events on a part-time basis.
 She joined TeamOps full time in 2007 and has held the roles of Human Resource Manager, Senior Event Manager and her current role as Director of Operations.
-Prior to joining TeamOps full time Kelly was the Manager of Field Staffing for the Marmaxx division of The TJX Companies in Framingham supporting both TJ Maxx and Marshalls loss prevention and store operations divisions.
-She’s also held recruiting/human resources positions at Waters Corporation and Bose Corporation.
-Her volunteer activities has included a 2-year commitment to the Boston Area Rape Crisis Center as a medical advocate.
-Kelly holds a Bachelors degree in communications from Emerson College.
+Prior to joining TeamOps full-time, Kelly held recruitment and human resources roles at TJX Companies, Waters Corporation and Bose.
+Kelly is an American Heart Association certified Basic Life Support instructor, with the ability to train and certify employees in CPR/AED techniques for infants, children and adults.
+Her volunteer activities have included a two-year commitment to the Boston Area Rape Crisis Center as a medical advocate.
+Kelly holds a Bachelor’s degree in communications from Emerson College.

 Steve began his security career in August 2002, with a contractor that supplied 24/7 security services at Gillette Stadium.
 Steve was promoted to Site Supervisor of Gillette Stadium in May 2005.
 As Site Supervisor, Steve planned for, and managed the 24/7-security operation, the stadium’s thriving events business, Patriots training camp and the event day premium services operation.
 As the Stadium Security Manager for TeamOps LLC he oversaw all of the day-to-day facets of the security operation.
-Presently Steve is the Event Manager for Boston College managing the events for football, basketball, hockey and other special events.
+Presently Steve is the Campus Safety Manager for Dean College.
 Since joining TeamOps Steve has been certified in CDT training, has successfully passed the AED/CPR certified instructor course and has completed the Occupational Safety & Health Administrations General Industry program.
 A native of Boston Steve holds an Associates Degree in Criminal Justice.